harshitkandhway/JavaConcepts/frequentlyAskedQuestions/Wrapper-Classes.md

 ### 7 .
 What are Wrapper classes?
 ## 8 .
 Why do we need Wrapper classes in Java?
+Wrapper classes are needed in collection framework for defining the datatype of a datastructure which needs to be used.
 ## 9 .
 What are the different ways of creating Wrapper class instances?
 ## 10 .
 What are differences in the two ways of creating Wrapper classes?
 ## 11 .
 What is auto boxing?